DARPA-CRITICALMAAS/uiuc-cdr/README.md

 - run uiuc-pipeline to process the downloaded image
 - upload the processed image back to CDR.

 To use this application you need to first copy env.example to .env and modify the values.
 You will at least need to set `SERVER_NAME` and `CDR_TOKEN`.

 The unregister.sh script can be used to remove any hanging registrations with CDR, and the versions.sh script can be used to set the version for the cdr-hook application.

 This also contains a simple monitor to see the number of messages in the queue that still need processing.

+By default `docker compose up` will only start the cdrhook, rabbitmq and traefik.
+To run the full stack use: `docker compose --profile pipeline up -d`